Mark Nye (bishop): Political imprisonment

-Following the Sharpeville massacre Nye was detained without trial under the Public Safety Act, 1953, he was arrested on 28 March 1960 (along with Colin Lang, John Brink and Leon Levy, Vuyisile Mini); he was held in solitary confinement for three weeks, Nye was released on 31 May 1960.
+Following the Sharpeville massacre Nye was detained without trial under the Public Safety Act, 1953, he was arrested on 28 March 1960 (along with Colin Lang, John Brink and Leon Levy, Vuyisile Mini); he was held in solitary confinement for about two months.
+Nye was released on 31 May 1960.

 Family life

 Nye's parents were Charles and Florence, his siblings were Margaret, David, Noelle, Mark, Rene, and Niel.
 Nye married Gabrielle Jacqueline Wanner on 26 April 1954 and they had four children David, Pierre, Claire, Judith.
 Claire is an Anglican priest.